slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Calling it an experiment gives you permission to fail. -- A.J.
 Jacobs

 > *'You’re going to make mistakes in life.
-It’s what you do after the mistakes that counts.' -- Brandi Chastain* -->
+It’s what you do after the mistakes that counts.' -- Brandi Chastain*

+Trauma is a tattoo on the soul.
+When I want someone to choose me, when I want an event to be different, when I want a life circumstance to change, I can only surrender to it.
+I can’t control it.
+Surrender is ACTIVE.
+It teams you up with the strongest part of yourself.
+Surrender is PEACEFUL.
+It lets anxiety take a break.
+“Anxiety, stop trying to control”.

+Don’t ever regret anything because regretting means wanting to forget every moment.
+Every moment is what makes you who you are today, every moment spent in regret is a moment wasted.
+Don’t waste your moments in life, you never know when you’ll stop waking up.

+> *'The problem with the world is that the intelligent people are full of doubts while the stupid ones are full of confidence.' -- Charles Bukowski*

+The philosopher Alain de Botton has written about this in his book Status Anxiety.
+In centuries past, he says, people knew where they fit into the social order.
+If you were born a peasant, you knew you were a peasant.
+If you were born a lord, you knew you were a lord.
+There was no mobility or opportunity, and so there was no stress about getting ahead.
+You weren’t responsible for your birthright, so you accepted it and moved on.

+But in a meritocratic society, something changes.
+In a meritocracy, if you’re poor, or you gain success and then lose it, it’s not an accident.
+It’s worse.
+It’s your fault.
+You’re the failure.
+You’re the one who lost everything.
+And this causes people to live shackled with a constant fear of inadequacy; all the world’s hustle and bustle motivated by a baseline status anxiety.

+De Botton doesn’t argue that feudal societies or poor societies were somehow better.
+He simply makes the point that when a society goes from feudal and destitute to meritocratic and wealthy, the price its people pay for that increased standard of living and social mobility is an increase in stress and anxiety.

+After all, the greater the opportunity one has, the greater the anxiety of somehow squandering it.
+Thus, we stress: we need to make better grades, to get a better job, to date more attractive people, to have cooler hobbies, to make more friends, to be more liked and more popular.
+Simply being content with what we have isn’t good enough anymore.
+In fact, for some it’s tantamount to giving up.

+It might sound selfish or egotistic, but the simple fact of the matter is that you should come first.

+> *'A life spent making mistakes is not only more honourable, but more useful, than a life spent doing nothing.' -- George Bernard Shaw*

+> *'It is astonishing what foolish things a man thinking alone can come temporarily to believe.' -- Keynes*

+> *'If you want to lift yourself up, lift up someone else.' -- Booker T. Washington*

+> *'People do not die from suicide. they die from sadness.'*

+Building confidence takes time and it takes effort; there are no shortcuts.
+To help you build confidence, you need three things: the right attitude (to believe in yourself), knowledge and experience.

+Avoiding Anxiety Leads to More Anxiety
+Avoiding Anxiety Restricts Our Lives
+While we’re busy trying to avoid the feeling of anxiety, we begin to restrict our life more and more.
+Social Anxiety is never the problem, but trying to avoid social anxiety is.
+Learn How to Deal With Social Anxiety to Live a Rich and Full Life Social Anxiety Buster #1: Fake It ‘Til You Make It Social Anxiety Buster #2: Be Present and Listen

+Like Mike Tyson says, “Everyone has a plan until they get punched in the mouth.”
+Social Anxiety Buster #3: Mind Your Body Language
+All in all, just keep it simple.
+Don’t try to complicate the situation.
+Focus on being yourself, enjoying yourself.
+If you’re not having a good time, chances are good that people around you aren’t either
+Charm is not about trying to pile on a bunch of techniques or manipulating people.
+It’s actually the complete opposite: letting human nature do its thing.

+every difficulty carries with it a corresponding opportunity of equal size.

+> *'There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.' -- Ernest Hemingway*

+Have a little arrogance to step in!

+> *'Whenever I climb I am followed by a dog called ‘Ego’.' -- Friedrich Nietzsche*

+Better antidepressant is knowing we matter to others.

+The greatest demonstration of power and security is to actually make oneself defenseless, to become as comfortable with one’s weaknesses as possible.
+When accompanied by authenticity and personal accountability, vulnerability is almost always an extremely attractive behavior.
+When it’s not attractive, then it signals legitimate incompatibility.
+All in all, it makes your dating life 1,000 times easier and more fun to navigate.

+Seek Validation from Yourself and Yourself Only, specially men The problem is that men stop valuing themselves and their own opinions and beliefs and start valuing only the approval and validation of women.

+I had a scarcity mindset = pessimism, about life and zero confidence

+I do my best to always pay attention to how I am presenting myself to others everywhere I go.
+I do a body check every time I walk into a room and make sure to keep a high value mindset.
+I feel that I am a better listener now and I pay close attention to low value behaviors that try to creep back into my life.
+My conversations are better.
+People see me as a confident person and as someone they can talk to.
+The increased enjoyment of my life and my relationships are priceless and the investment I made in myself has already financially paid itself back several times.

+Tony Robbins says, “With a strong enough ‘why’, you can overcome any ‘how'.”

+Conquering Fear = Defining Fear define your fears not yor goals

+hero and coward feel the same fear but their answers to it are different.

+You don’t have to prove anything to anybody, including yourself.

+therapy (awareness of past) / yoga (awareness of future) / spirituality (awareness of present)

+Uncovering Fear Disguised as Optimism

+“There’s no difference between a pessimist who says, ‘Oh, it’s hopeless, so don’t bother doing anything,’ and an optimist who says, ‘Don’t bother doing anything, it’s going to turn out fine any way.’
+Either way, nothing happens.” -- Yvon Chouinard, founder of Patagonia

+“Set aside a certain number of days, during which you shall be content with the scantiest and cheapest fare, with course and rough dress, saying to yourself the while: “Is this the condition that I feared?” -- Seneca

+I do an exercise called “fear-setting” at least once a quarter, often once a month.
+It is the most powerful exercise I do.

+“Named must your fear be before banish it you can.” -- Yoda

+“Action may not always bring happiness, but there is no happiness without action.” -- Benjamin Disraeli, former British Prime Minister

+Conquering Fear = Defining Fear

+few points of failure
+the massive amount of failure needed to..

+It’s really hard to have self-esteem.
+Everyone wants to take it from us.
+A boss, a teacher, a parent, a friend, a lover.

+HARD WORK = CONFIDENCE

+“Failure is necessary to be successful in life.
+There’s a big difference between quitting and failure.

+put a gun to your head: what do you want to accomplish in your life. burning bridges to get the motivation.

+“There was a gun to my head.
+The gun was, I didn’t want to be in an assisted living home, watching TV all day, waiting to die.
+“Every day I wake up with that gun to my head.
+Every day I live.”

+analogy: confidence is like a building

+Why Self-Compassion Works Better Than Self-Esteem Boosting your ego won’t make you feel better.
+Instead, try talking to yourself like you would your best friend.

+As my psychotherapist put it yesterday: people that seek self-esteem in an unhealthy way are vampires.
+"You have to become your own bloodsource" she said.

+anger is fear clothed: Understanding the underlying fears that angry people have leads to mastery in life.
+Corollary: Stand next to the smartest person in the room.

+Nothing is gained by worrying about "not knowing".

+Write about it: Thinking about it makes it worse.
+Writing about it makes it bertte.
+-->